Fire Door Inspection

 A survey by the FDIS found a range of fire door issues with the buildings they inspected.
 For instance, 61% had faulty or missing fire seals or smoke seals and 33% didn’t have correct signage e.g. Fire Door Keep Shut’ or ‘Fire Door Keep Locked.’

-Fire door inspections should also be carried out within residential buildings.
+Fire door inspections should also be carried out within residential buildings, to include communal fire doors and now the residents front door.
 The fire safety act 2021 which is now in force means that the fire doors have to be inspected by a competent person regularly.

 Our care plan will include a planned maintenance schedule and emergency callouts, all designed to give you peace of mind.

-Call Surefire to discuss fire door installation and fire door maintenance for your workplace, which are part of our fire risk assessment services.
+Call Surefire to discuss fire door inspection and installation service for your workplace, which are part of our fire risk assessment services.

 The best way to deal with a fire is to prevent it.
 As a business you are responsible for fire safety within your building